gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 Using our [`drawImage` from the previous lesson](webgl-2d-drawimage.html) we had these lines

 ```
-// this matirx will convert from pixels to clip space
+// this matrix will convert from pixels to clip space
 var matrix = m4.orthographic(
     0, gl.canvas.clientWidth, gl.canvas.clientHeight, 0, -1, 1);